guisaliba/brain/Notes/Programming/Desenvolvimento/Front-end/Svelte/Svelte x React, the Virtual DOM.md

 (This is almost exactly the update code that Svelte generates.
 Unlike traditional UI frameworks, Svelte is a compiler that knows at _build time_ how things could change in your app, rather than waiting to do the work at _run time_.)

-## It's not just the diffing though[permalink](https://svelte.dev/blog/virtual-dom-is-pure-overhead#it-s-not-just-the-diffing-though)
+## It's not just the diffing though

 The diffing algorithms used by React and other virtual DOM frameworks are fast.
 Arguably, the greater overhead is in the components themselves.
 You wouldn't write code like this...